Israel in the Eurovision Song Contest 2020: HaShir HaBa L'Eirovizion

-Final

-The final was held on 3 March 2020 and hosted by Lucy Ayoub.
-All songs were performed by Eden Alene and the winning song was chosen by a combination of the votes from two in-studio jury groups (10%), a professional jury (50%) and televoting (40%).
+The song that Alene would perform in the contest was decided by a separate national final, HaShir HaBa L'Eirovizion ("The Next Song for Eurovision"), featuring four songs.
+The songs' titles and their writing teams were announced on 27 February 2020.
+The show was held on 3 March 2020 and hosted by Lucy Ayoub.
+All songs were performed by Alene and the winner was chosen by a combination of the votes from two in-studio jury groups (10%), a professional jury (50%) and televoting (40%).

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 28 January 2020, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Israel was placed into the first semi-final, to be held on 12 May 2020, and was scheduled to perform in the second half of the show.
 However, due to the COVID-19 pandemic, the contest was cancelled.